saylerb/pokeshop-challenge-elm/README.md

 A Node API has been provided for your UI to connect to - it's intentionally unstable, so no cheating and editing the source code in `server.js`!

+This challenge is intended to be used for a 3-hour timeframe, so don't expect to finsh all, or even most of it.

+You can work alone, in pairs, or in teams - whichever suits your learning style most!

 ## Getting started

 We sent out a survey on which technologies would be interesting to use.
 Here are some suggested resources to quickly boostrap some of those technologies and get you coding: